Genrep-Software/style-guides/c++/cppguide.md

 Those who favor this rule argue that it is rude to force them to resize their windows and there is no need for anything longer.
-Some folks are used to having several code windows side-by-side, and thus don\'t have room to widen their windows in any case.
+Some folks are used to having several code windows side-by-side, and thus don't have room to widen their windows in any case.
 People set up their work environment assuming a particular maximum window width, and 80 columns has been the traditional standard.
 Why change it?